ashimdkl/ashimdkl/README.md

 ## About Me

 Hello!
-I'm Ashim Dhakal, a passionate developer currently focusing on web development.
-I love coding in React , Java and C++ and always strive to improve my skills.
+I'm Ashim Dhakal, a passionate developer currently focusing on software development.
+I love coding in React , Java , C++, Python. and always strive to improve my skills.
 Currently, I am learning and honing my expertise in React to build dynamic and interactive web applications.
 In the future, I am eager to expand my knowledge by further working on research opportunities at The Ohio State University and internships.

 ## Interests